software-architecture-guild/katas-2025/README.md

   - 33% – Validating it against grading criteria
   - 33% – Writing feedback

-We assume the first 33% (understanding the solution) remains unchanged, but we believe we can significantly reduce the other two tasks, resulting in an overall **50% reduction in time**.
+We assume the first 33% (understanding the solution) remains unchanged, but we can significantly reduce the other two tasks, resulting in an overall **50% reduction in time**.

 #### Targeted Cost Reduction